1968 Liberal Party of Canada leadership election: Trudeau victorious

 Trudeau won the leadership on the fourth and final ballot, and all the remaining candidates endorsed him.
 This included both Winters and Hellyer, but observers noted that neither man did so with much enthusiasm.
 The subsequent Trudeau victory party at the Skyline Hotel swelled to massive proportions as over 5,000 revellers attended and the celebration spilled out into nearby streets.

 Trudeau was sworn in as Liberal leader and prime minister two weeks later on April 20.
 That summer he led the Liberals to victory in the 1968 federal election.
 Canadians were quickly caught up in the excitement created by this youthful and dynamic leader.
 His popularity following the convention and through the general election was dubbed "Trudeaumania" by the media; Trudeau was often mobbed by fans, as if he were a rock star.

+Aftermath

+While Winters announced his support for Trudeau at the convention, he quit politics soon afterward returning to the private sector.
+He died only a year later.

+In the cabinet shuffle immediately following the contest, Trudeau conferred the formal designation of "Senior Minister" to Hellyer in addition to his cabinet portfolio.
+The ceremonial title formally place Hellyer ahead of other cabinet colleagues in the order of precedence and made him the default alternate to act on behalf of the prime minister upon the absence of the prime minister.
+In addition to retaining the transport portfolio held in the Pearson ministry, Hellyer was assigned special responsibility by Trudeau for a new federal task force on housing and urban development.
+The task force tabled its report within a year calling for greater role by the federal government in housing, which conflicted with Trudeau's view of federalism.
+The disagreements over the implementation of the report led to Hellyer's resignation from Trudeau's cabinet after just shy of a year, and the title Senior Minister has not been revived since.
+After leaving caucus and a failed attempt at form a new party of his own, he was invited by PC leader Robert Stanfield to join the PC caucus.
+He held on Trinity seat as a Conservative in the 1972 election but was defeated in 1974.
+He nonetheless ran for the leadership of the Progressive Conservative Party upon Stanfield resignation in 1974.

+After the unpleasant experience with Hellyer, Trudeau designated no standing deputy or default alternate for eight years.
+It was not until 1977 when MacEachen was formally named Deputy Prime Minister that another cabinet member was designated as such.